 If you are going to keep two horses close to one another, it is ‘best practice’ that they are the same gender, so you don’t get an accidental pregnancy.

-In larger herds, the mares control the social order outside of the breeding season and in the absence of the herd stallion.
+In larger herds, the mares control the social order outside of the breeding season and the herd stallion’s absence.
 As a result, when a gelding is kept with a mare and then is separated, both horses can become insecure and act out in unsafe ways for their human handlers.
-A gelded equine animal has been castrated.
+A castrated equine is gelded.

 2. A Mule